-If you are looking for the best-rated water softener system on the market, you have come to the right place.
+If you are looking for the best water softener on the market, you have come to the right place.

 Several years ago there were only a handful of companies that manufactured water softening solutions for hard water.
 Back then, there were also very few standards and no certifications needed.

 This simplified the average consumer’s decision-making process tremendously.

 Fast forward to today, there are some 124 manufacturers that produce a wide range of water softeners.
 So, how do you determine which one is right for your home and family?

 Below we have reviewed 15 systems that will solve your hard water problems.
 Because some will do it much better than others, we have ranked and rated them.